 Laura graduated with her Doctorate of Physical Therapy from Northeastern University in 2011.
 She was also a member of the NCAA Division I Women’s Varsity Soccer Team.
 After experiencing injuries of her own, she fully understands what it takes to get back on the field safely and the importance of providing the highest standard of care possible.
 Because of her passion and commitment of facilitating others with successful rehabilitation, she opened In Motion Physical Therapy of NY in April 2013.
 She specializes in sports medicine and takes holistic approach to treating all aspects of the athlete’s recovery needs.

 Alexis Makwinski, DPT

-Alexis graduated with her Doctorate of Physical Therapy from the University of Miami in 2016.
-She also studied at Wagner College for her undergrad, where she participated on the soccer team.
+Alexis graduated with her Doctorate of Physical Therapy from the University of Miami in 2016 and is a Certified Strength and Conditioning Specialist (CSCS).
+She also studied at Wagner College for her undergraduate degree, where she participated on the soccer team.
 She has suffered from various ankle injuries from playing soccer and softball, so she understands the process of recovery through physical therapy.
+Alexis decided to become a physical therapist because she loves helping people feel better and watching them accomplish their goals.
 Some of her passions include soccer, traveling, hiking, going to the beach, and spending time with family.
-While she knows soccer the best, she has an extensive education in treating all sports related injuries.
-Alexis decided to become a physical therapist because she loves helping people feel better and watching them accomplish their goals.
 Alexis joined the In Motion family in August of 2016.
-She is also fluent in Spanish.
+She is also fluent in Spanish!

 Briana Brancato, DPT